HexHive/SyzRisk/framework/README.md

 ### Function-level Pattern

-Like diff-level patterns, new function-level patterns will be automatically recognized by the matcher engine as long as they reside in `analfunc/matcher`.
+Unlike diff-level patterns, new function-level patterns need to be manually registered to the matcher engine.
 Function-level pattern descriptions are written in Scala and incorporate [Joern](https://joern.io/) syntax, as the matcher engine uses it for matching jobs.